 Strasser’s findings are based on market share data from the second quarter of 2007 that “shows the discount channel making strong gains led by Wal-Mart and Costco,” said the report.
 It also said that Best Buy’s results were “mixed” and that “Circuit City lost share in most every category.”

 The report called on these specialty CE chains to “differentiate (via services) to drive value.”

-Wal-Mart and Costco respectively gained 2.9 and 3.1 percent market share in the larger flat-panel (40-inch to 60-inch models) category and saw gains of 6.1 percent and 3.2 percent in smaller (39-inches and below) flat-panel TVs.
-Meanwhile, Best Buy and Circuit City lost 3.5 percent and 3.7 percent market share respectively in the larger category and lost 6 percent and 5.8 percent share each in the smaller flat-panel category.
+Wal-Mart and Costco respectively gained 2.9 and 3.1 percent market share in the larger flat-panel (40-inch to 60-inch models) category and the retailers saw gains of 6.1 percent and 3.2 percent in smaller (39-inches and below) flat-panel TVs.
+Meanwhile, Best Buy and Circuit City lost 3.5 percent and 3.7 percent market share respectively in the larger category and lost 6 and 5.8 percent share each in the smaller flat-panel category.

 Strasser’s report attributed Best Buy’s losses in the larger flat-panel category to “heightened seasonality effects driven by the selling focus of 1080p coupled with consumers’ expectations of lower prices during the holiday selling season, thereby postponing demand.”
 Strasser added that “while Q2 data is uninspiring, it sets up the back half for a possible rebound for which Best Buy will be well positioned.”

 In the smaller flat-panel category, Strasser’s report said “we believe Wal-Mart in particular, is flexing its muscle in this commoditized group, a group in which they can drive profitability through volume and velocity.”

 Wal-Mart also took the lead in the iPod category, with gains of 6.2 percentage points; Best Buy also gained 1.2 percent share.
 Circuit City lost 1.4 percent market share.